harshal7123/harshal7123.github.io/_pages/cv.md

 •	Simulating a VCR system with various conditions and refrigerants to make them more efficient in MATLAB Simscape.

-Major Project - Modelling and Simulation of Year around HVAC&R System with          (Ongoing Project)
+Major Project - Modelling and Simulation of Year around HVAC&R System with
                              Geothermal Energy.
 •	To model a VCR system using suitable refrigerants in a simulation software.
 •	To model the Ground source Heat pump (GSHP’s) using earth tube heat exchanger.